intel/intel-extension-for-pytorch/docs/index.md

 *Note:* You may need to log in your HuggingFace account to access the model files.
 Please refer to [HuggingFace login](https://huggingface.co/docs/huggingface_hub/quick-start#login).

-## 2.1 Usage of running Falcon 3 models
+## 2.1 Usage of running Falcon 3 7B models

 The _\<FALCON3_MODEL_ID_OR_LOCAL_PATH\>_ in the below commands specifies the Falcon 3 model you will run, which can be found from [HuggingFace Models](https://huggingface.co/models).

 ### 2.1.1 Run text generation with Falcon 3 7B model using Weight-only quantization (INT4) per CPU numa node

-#### 2.1.1.1 Commands:
+#### 2.1.1.1 Quantization:
-You can use auto-round tool to generate the INT4 WOQ model with the following steps.
+You can use the auto-round tool to generate the INT4 WOQ model by yourself with the following steps:
 - Environment installation:
 ```bash
 pip install auto-round
 ```
 - Command (quantize):
 ```bash
 auto-round  \